Creating Local Persistent Volumes for Greenplum

 For example, consider a case where Greenplum is deployed using 3 large servers, each having 2 SSDs for local storage.
 In order to deploy a Greenplum cluster of 20 segments (primary/mirror segment pairs) with a master and standby master, you require 42 logical volumes (segment instances = 20 * 2 + 1 + 1 ).
 With LVM, each pair of physical SSDs could form a logical volume group that is then used to create 14 logical volumes.
 Other configuration options are possible, but keep in mind that any required directories, partitions, or logical volumes must be created before you can create the associated local volume.

-For best performance, Pivotal recommends using persistent volumes that are backed by a local SSD with the XFS filesystem, using
+For best performance, use persistent volumes that are backed by a local SSD with the XFS filesystem, using

 readahead cache for best performance.
 Use the mount options